FedNow Service: Leveraging Real-Time Payments Across the U.S.

 Why Instant Payment Matters

-For financial institutions, this functionality improves liquidity management and provides faster access to funds for businesses, merchants, and customers.
+Instant payment functionality improves liquidity management and provides all parties involved with faster access to funds.

-The benefit is simple: better cash flow and fewer delays.
+The benefits, in terms of better cash flow and fewer delays, are incredible.

-On the customer side, instant confirmation builds trust, and that trust drives usage.
+On the customer side, instant confirmation also plays a major role in building trust, and that trust drives usage.

 Key Features of Modern Instant Payment Services